wonwoobae/wonwoobae.github.io/_pages/about.md

 I am a Ph.D. student in economics at Yale.

-My research interests are in theoretical and applied econometrics with a focus on machine learning.
-I am also interested in applied questions in macroeconomics.
+My research interests are in theoretical and applied econometrics, with a special interest in its intersection with machine learning.
+I am also interested in empirical questions in macroeconomics.

 You can find my CV [here].

 # Working Papers
 - - -